 Questions to Ask Before Becoming a Digital Nomad

 Is Digital Nomad Entrepreneurship For You?

 Being a digital nomad has big risks and big rewards.
 On the risk side you have to deal with a large amount of uncertainty in terms of cash flow, projects, clients and more.
 On the reward side, you get to work from anywhere, succeed entirely on your own merits and have the satisfaction of creating a business that helps others be successful.

 What Are the Main Skills, Expertise and Experience to be a Successful Digital Nomad Entrepreneur?

 If you want to be successful as a digital nomad, here are the main skills you need to have:

 Now you have all the background information for your digital nomad business, it's time to make it into a reality.
 That starts by choosing the right structure or "legal entity" for your business.
 In the US, there are four main business structures.
 They are:

 Setting up a Business Entity as a Digital Nomad

-As a digital nomad, you will have some unique circumstances for how you're going to setup your business.
-To start with, we recommend an LLC — the combination of a low administrative overhead and liability protection are great for your peace-of-mind.
-Secondly, you will probably want to take advantage of our Registered Agent service - it means there will always be someone available to receive official documents, even if you're out of the country.
+As a digital nomad, you will have some unique circumstances for how you're going to set up your business.
+To start with, we recommend an LLC — the combination of a low administrative overhead and liability protection is great for your peace of mind.
+Secondly, you will probably want to take advantage of our Registered Agent service — it means there will always be someone available to receive official documents, even if you're out of the country.